XTxiatong/XTxiatong.github.io/_pages/about.md

 News
 ======
+• **September 2024**: Our work *Towards Open Respiratory Acoustic Foundation Models: Pretraining and Benchmarking* is accepted by Neurips dataset and benchmark track 2024 [pdf](https://arxiv.org/abs/2406.16148) [Github](https://github.com/evelyn0414/OPERA)!
+Building on this, we also developed *RespLLM*, an audio-text unified framework for health diagnosis. \
 • **September 2024**: I have been nominated as a Rising Star in Women in Engineering at the upcoming [Asian Dean's Forum](https://risingstarsasia.org/about.php).  \
-• **August 2024**: Our work *Towards Open Respiratory Acoustic Foundation Models: Pretraining and Benchmarking* is on arXiv [pdf](https://arxiv.org/abs/2406.16148) [Github](https://github.com/evelyn0414/OPERA)!
-Building on this, we also developed *RespLLM*, an audio-text unified framework for health diagnosis. \
 • **July 2024**: I gave a seminar at City University of Hong Kong [link](https://www.sdsc.cityu.edu.hk/news-event/seminars/ai-empowered-mhealth-pioneering-applications-and-overcoming-key-challenges).\
 • **May 2024**: Our FLea paper was accepted by KDD 2024.
 See you in Barcelona!\
 • **May 2024**: I recived my PhD degree, and start a new role in Cambridge.
 I am now a postdoc researcher.\